COSC3020/github-basics-reis-iken/README.md

-//Just practicing submitting a pull request.
+// Just practicing submitting a pull request.

 # :wave: The Basics of GitHub